Aleksi Hihnavaara: Finnish Civil War

 During the Finnish Civil War, Hihnavaara patrolled the borderlands, guarding reindeer herds.
-According to archives and his own testimony, he shot three Reds in 1918 and at least one Skolt in 1919.
+According to archives and his own testimony, he killed three Reds in 1918 and at least one Skolt in 1919 in fights over the reindeer.
 It was during this period he met and befriended Jäger Captain (later General) Kurt Wallenius.
 Despite Hihnavaara not being a military man, Wallenius used his services in post-Civil War pacifying acts.
 In 1919, Wallenius and Hihnavaara undertook a punitive expedition against the Skolts.
 The expedition was made up of Finnish Border Guards and local civilians, and they crossed the Russian border, confiscating hundreds of reindeer.
 Wallenius would later detail the expedition in his 1933 book Man-hunters and Frontiersmen.
 The book became a best-seller in Finland and made Hihnavaara famous.
 The local population, however, was not always supportive of his sometimes ruthless measures, and his nickname was modified to Paha-Mosku (Mosku the Bad).
 In 1920 Wallenius recruited him as a guide for the Finnish attempt to conquer Pechenga.
 However, the expedition ended in defeat.